 BTEA is not paid for most postgraduate courses.
-However, you can get BTEA for a postgraduate course of study in Ireland that leads to a Higher Diploma qualification in any discipline or a professional Diploma in Education.
+However, you can get BTEA for a postgraduate course of study in Ireland that leads to a Higher Diploma qualification in any discipline or a Professional Masters in Education.

 In general, other types of postgraduate qualifications are not recognised for BTEA.
-The only exception to this is where a college has admitted a person without a diploma or primary degree to a Master's course on the basis of relevant life experience.
+The only exception to this is where a college has admitted a person without a diploma or primary degree to a Masters course on the basis of relevant life experience.

 To qualify for BTEA as a postgraduate you must be over 24 years of age and have been getting a qualifying social welfare payment.
 You must also have been accepted onto a qualifying course.
 You will not get BTEA if you already have a postgraduate qualification.
+For Higher Diploma courses you must have been getting a qualifying payment for nine months before you start of the course.
+For the Professional Masters in Education, you must have been getting a qualifying social welfare payment for 12 months.